reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Political Philosophy.md

 		- (2) It imposes a minor restriction on A to alleviate major restriction on B
 		- (3) Such a restriction is the only way to alleviate the major restriction, i.e. B wouldn't have the opportunity otherwise.
 		- (4) From 3, The geographic scope of the restriction must be as low as logistically possible, unless other regions have agreed to integrate into a common taxation jurisdiction.
-	- Questions
-		- Threshold instead of major vs minor?
-			- Specify a threshold of positive freedom that we're all entitled to
-				- E.g. includes access to equal share of resources
-				- Ability to make informed, rational choices about how to live one's life
-				- Etc.
-			- People above the threshold can be taxed to bring others above the threshold, so long as it doesn't bring anyone below it.
-		- Enacting major constraints to alleviate major constraints?
-			- The state is not permitted to do this???
-			- Individuals are permitted to do this
-		- Enacting minor constraints to alleviate minor constraints?
-			- If there is democratic support?
-			- What are some examples that don't fall into the contractual case mentioned above?
-			- Taxing the rich to make the poor better off?
-No, unless the poor are worse-off *because* of restricted opportunities *because* either (1) the rich are rich or (2) of the current state or economic system.
-			- Okay, what if the poor don't have the opportunity to become rich (minor constraint).
-Can they then impose a minor constraint on the rich via redistribution?
-(1) this wouldn't solve the issue because you can't make all of the poor rich via taxation (at least not without making the rich poor in the process).
-At best you could make the moderately better off, which leads to (2).
-(2) The poor probably do have the opportunity to become moderately better off.
-If they do not, then redistribution (not necessarily via handouts, but subsidized education, etc.) can be provided to account for this.
-But then, is this really a minor constraint on the poor?
-This could be major.
-In the end redistribution for the sake of reducing inequality is unjustified.
-			- Does laws against slander/libel count as minor constraints to alleviate major constraints?
-What about subsidizing laws against petty theft?
-Is it because the effects of not having a law against these actions would result in major constraints?
-		- How to handle state failures?
-			- Either due to incompetence or mallace, a state fails to provide individuals with certain opportunities.
-			- Do other sibling states or parent states have permission/obligation to intervene to provide individuals with opportunity?
-			- They have the permission, but not the obligation.
-It depends on the democratic support of the other/broader society.
-			- The intervention should be minor/temporary to bring the minor states up to a level of competence.
-		- Permissions vs obligations?
-			- Difference between saying the state has an obligation to do something versus permission?
-			- Should only be understood in terms of permissions.
-			- When can individuals collective and enforce one another.
-		- Do we have to help members of another state?
-			- Their bad circumstances are due to no fault of their own?
-E.g. natural disaster, state oppression, etc. Yes we have permission to help regardless of consensual support.
-			- Their bad circumstances are their own problems.
-We only have permission with the consent of everyone else.
 - Arbitrary (non-economic) democratic preferences
 	- Doesn't have to be based on contracts.
 	- When a community has preferences which might conflict with the preferences of others.